cruxlang/crux/doc/design/angle-brackets.md

 data Foo<a>(a)
 ```

-Angle brackets have the nice property of being a familiar location for introducing type variables into a context.
+Angle brackets have the nice property of being a familiar mechanism for introducing type variables into a context.
+Related: explicit introduction of type variables, rather than implicit via case (Haskell) or via apostrophes (OCaml).
+Explicit introduction has the nice property that machinery like ScopedTypeVariables is not necessary.

 ```
 fun length<a>(arr: [a]): Int {